Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/roi-tracker.md

 ## Track ROI area
 To track an ROI area, follow the steps below:

-1. Prepare a `RoiTracker` configuration.
+1. Prepare a `RoiTracker` configuration:

     ```csharp
     var roiTrackingConfiguration = new RoiTrackingConfiguration();